Fiat Chrysler CEO cancels Paris auto show appearance

-MILAN/DETROIT Fiat Chrysler Chief Executive Sergio Marchionne has canceled his appearance at the Paris auto show, a spokesperson for the carmaker said on Tuesday without giving any details.
+MILAN/DETROIT (Reuters) - Fiat Chrysler Chief Executive Sergio Marchionne has canceled his appearance at the Paris auto show, a spokesperson for the carmaker said on Tuesday without giving any details.

 Marchionne, who also serves as CEO and chairman of luxury sportscar brand Ferrari (RACE.MI) (RACE.N), was meant to meet with journalists on Thursday.